hyounesy/ALEA/README.md

 Before testing ALEA on the mouse data you need to download the mouse test data (reference, SNPs & Indels, ChIP-seq data, etc) by running the <alea>/download_mouse_data script
 You need atleast 15GB of disk space for the input data and another 15GB to run the pipeline.
-Please also make sure to set the path to required external software as explained in the section, Setting the .
+Please also make sure to set the path to required external software as explained in the section [Setting the paths](#setting-the-paths).
 You may run the following to verify that  all necessary files are downloaded.

 ``` bash